Gel: Animal-produced gels

 Some species secrete gels that are effective in parasite control.
 For example, the long-finned pilot whale secretes an enzymatic gel that rests on the outer surface of this animal and helps prevent other organisms from establishing colonies on the surface of these whales' bodies.

 Hydrogels existing naturally in the body include mucus, the vitreous humor of the eye, cartilage, tendons and blood clots.
 Their viscoelastic nature results in the soft tissue component of the body, disparate from the mineral-based hard tissue of the skeletal system.
 Researchers are actively developing synthetically derived tissue replacement technologies derived from hydrogels, for both temporary implants (degradable) and permanent implants (non-degradable).
 A review article on the subject discusses the use of hydrogels for nucleus pulposus replacement, cartilage replacement, and synthetic tissue models.

 Applications

 Many substances can form gels when a suitable thickener or gelling agent is added to their formula.
-This approach is common in manufacture of wide range of products, from foods to paints and adhesives.
+This approach is common in the manufacture of a wide range of products, from foods to paints and adhesives.

 In fiber optic communications, a soft gel resembling hair gel in viscosity is used to fill the plastic tubes containing the fibers.
 The main purpose of the gel is to prevent water intrusion if the buffer tube is breached, but the gel also buffers the fibers against mechanical damage when the tube is bent around corners during installation, or flexed.
 Additionally, the gel acts as a processing aid when the cable is being constructed, keeping the fibers central whilst the tube material is extruded around it.